-Starting with the FY 2018-19 Budget, the paramedic tax revenue will be accounted for in the new Paramedic Services Fund (Fund 174) separate from the City's General Fund.
-The new fund was established to account for revenues generated from the paramedic tax and other revenues, as well as costs associated with the Brea Paramedic Program.
+Starting with FY 2018-19 Budget, the paramedic tax revenue will be accounted for in the new Paramedic Services Fund (Fund 174) separate from the City's General Fund.
+The new fund was established to account for revenues generated from the paramedic tax and other revenues as well as costs associated with the Brea Paramedic Program.
 This includes personnel costs for 21 full-time paramedic positions, one EMS Manager position and related costs to operate the program.
-More information can be found in the attached Fact Sheet and is provided as Attachment B.

 The proposed paramedic tax rate is \$0.045 per \$100 of Full Taxable Valuation.
 Based on an estimated Full Taxable Valuation (secured and unsecured value) of \$9.952 billion, the estimated tax levy is \$4.478 million.
-The total annual levy also includes a levy on supplemental, public utility and other property values that occur annually which is projected to bring the total levy to \$4.899 million.
+The total annual levy also includes a levy on supplemental, public utility and other property values that occur annually which is projected to bring the total levy to \$4.898 million.